Careers with MYS

 HOURS OF WORK: Successful applicants may be asked to work a variety of shifts including days, evenings, weekends and holidays.

-Please forward a cover letter and resume (in word or PDF format) prior to the closing date, to:
+Please forward a cover letter and resume (in word or PDF format) quoting the competition number to email@example.com.

 MYS is an equal opportunity employer, Indigenous people, women, visible minorities and persons with disabilities are encouraged to apply.
 MYS is committed to developing and retaining a diverse workforce.
 We thank all applicants for their interest, but only those selected for an interview will be contacted.
 For further information about our other employment and volunteer opportunities please visit our website www.mys.ca.